flrnd/parrot/README.md

 # parrot

-Parrot is a simple passphrase generator based on [Diceware](https://theworld.com/~reinhold/diceware.html).
+Parrot is a simple passphrase generator based on [Diceware](https://theworld.com/~reinhold/diceware.html) (You can download a word list from that link).

 Right now, it will generate a 8 words passphrase delimited with "-".

 ## TODO

 Add command line options